nextprocurement/sproc/README.md

 Additionally, some renaming might be applied following the mapping in some YAML file

-    sproc_rename_cols.py 2018.parquet samples/PLACE.yaml 2018_flattened.parquet
+    sproc_rename_cols.py 2018.parquet -f samples/PLACE.yaml

-This would yield a `pd.DataFrame` with *plain* columns in file `2018_flattened.parquet`.
+This would yield a `pd.DataFrame` with *plain* columns in file `2018_renamed.parquet`.
 Renaming is carried out using the mapping in [PLACE.yaml](https://github.com/manuvazquez/sproc/blob/main/samples/PLACE.yaml), which can be found in the `samples` directory of this repository.